philanderson888/course-notes/random/terms-5700.md

 Sometimes there are too many decisions to take and that clouds our judgment on what we should act on, leaning us to more often than not work on urgent but not important tasks.

 Journaling is a great way to free your mind and be aware of all the decisions that are “required” from you.

-It also helps for your daily, weekly, and monthly planning.

 Do things for others.